jhsheets/ha-keycloak-openshift/README.md

 # Overview
-This is an example of deploying multiple instances of Keycloak in a high-availability cluster to an Red Hat OpenShift kubernetes environment.
+This is an example of deploying multiple instances of Keycloak in a high-availability cluster to a Red Hat OpenShift kubernetes environment.

 # Setup OpenShift

-This example uses RedHat OpenShift 4.x as a kubernetes backend.
+This example uses Red Hat OpenShift 4.x as a kubernetes backend.

-For testing purposes, I'll be using a RedHat OpenShift Local setup on my own machine to make it easy to follow.

-If you wish to run this on a production OpenShift cluster, you'll need to use the correct URLs and logins to your cluster, but everything should work.
+To make it easier to run, I will use Red Hat OpenShift Local, which anyone can setup and run for development purposes.

+> OpenShift Local is the new name for what was previously called CodeReady Containers.

 ## Download
-I'm using RedHat's OpenShift Local 2.x, which is a single-node cluster version of OpenShift 4.x, which can be used for local development and testing.
+I'm using RedHat's OpenShift Local 2.x, which is a single-node cluster version of OpenShift 4.x.
+> Tested with OpenShift Local version 2.32 which installs OpenShift version 4.14.8

 OpenShift Local runs on Linux, Windows and MacOS.